 Welcome to Rosethorn Press.

-This is the home of Rosethorn Press, a website created to bring all of my work together and to provide easy links to books I've written or books my work appears in.
-Hopefully, it will make it easier for you to find the stories you want to read within Amazon and other booksellers.
+This is the home of Rosethorn Press, a website created to bring much of my work together and to provide easy links to different books.

 You can follow my writing ramblings on my blog - Rosethorn Ramblings.

 This link will take you to my Choc Lit Author Page, where there are purchase links for all my Choc Lit books, both in paperback and on platforms such as Amazon, Kobo or iBooks - see which format suits you best.